nisc/grok-userscripts/README.md

 | [`grok-return-from-files-view-shortcut.user.js`](grok-return-from-files-view-shortcut.user.js) | Allows returning from the files view (`https://grok.com/files`) to the previous page or main page (`https://grok.com`) using the ESC key. |
 | [`grok-theme-toggle.user.js`](grok-theme-toggle.user.js) | Adds a toggle button at the bottom left to switch between light and dark themes on grok.com, with theme persistence. |
 | [`grok-think-shortcut.user.js`](grok-think-shortcut.user.js) | Adds keyboard shortcut (Ctrl+Cmd+T on macOS, Ctrl+Alt+T on Windows/Linux) to quickly toggle Grok's "Think" mode without using the mouse. |

-## Contributing

-Submit a pull request or open an issue to discuss your ideas for improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Additional Notes

-1. **Security & Maintenance**:
-   - Review script code before installation
-   - Keep all components (scripts, userscript manager) updated
-   - Report security concerns via issues

-2. **Performance & Compatibility**:
-   - Scripts may behave differently across browsers and systems
-   - Scripts may conflict with each other or extensions
-   - Report compatibility issues

-3. **Future Changes**:
-   - Scripts may need updates when Grok changes
-   - Features may become officially supported
-   - Consider contributing fixes

-By installing and using these scripts, you acknowledge that you do so at your own risk.
-The authors and contributors cannot be held liable for any issues that may arise from their use.